This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Birth Injury Cases in West Virginia

 West Virginia cerebral palsy lawyers are always fighting on behalf of the young victims of medical negligence.
-They are often able to win justice for their clients and compensation, as was the case for one family that received a $7.1 million award from a judge in their case in 2018.
+They can often win justice for their clients and compensation, as was the case for one family that received a $7.1 million award from a judge in their case in 2018.

 A U.S. District Judge agreed with the family’s lawyer and found that the doctor cited in the evidence failed to meet an appropriate standard of care.

-The judge decided on the amount for the damages based on the fact that this little girl would never be able to walk or live independently.
+The judge decided on the amount for the damages because this little girl would never be able to walk or live independently.

 Another case is ongoing in the state in which a family blames Raleigh General Hospital staff for their child’s birth injuries.